AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-create-dita-project.md

 You can add team members to a project who could then be assigned various roles – Authors, Reviewers, and Publishers.

 Once you have created your DITA project, you can initiate your review from the Editor or the Assets UI.
-For more details, see [Send topics for review](review-send-topics-for-review.md#).
+For more details, view [Send topics for review](review-send-topics-for-review.md#).

 Similarly, whenever an author initiates any review workflow the selected members of the project get an email notification.
-To configure email notifications, see *Customize email templates* in Install and configure Adobe Experience Manager Guides as a Cloud Service.
+To configure email notifications, view *Customize email templates* in Install and configure Adobe Experience Manager Guides as a Cloud Service.

 Perform the following steps to create a DITA project: